 What about the water in the Canal du Midi?

 Does the dirty water of the canal contribute to the overall health of the trees?
-Would the trees have a better change to fight the disease if the waters were clear?
+Would the trees have a better chance to fight the disease if the waters were clear?

 I would love to see sewer-tank emptying stations along the shores of the midi, as well as a healthy number of petrol, fresh water filling and electric outlets for people to enjoy.
 Here in Capestang village a plan is in place to built up our mooring area with added services.
 A step in the right direction.
 If only the rest of the harbours and boat villages could do their part in cleaning up the canal.